 However, these updates are NOT automatically applied to your website.
 You have to take physical action to click the update button and watch when the updates are installed to make sure they have updated correctly and haven’t created problems with your website.

 The number one way that hackers get into WordPress websites is through themes and plugins that have not been updated.

 Most business owners don’t realise that unless they have bought ongoing maintenance packages with their website (which is different than a hosting package), then they are personally responsible for doing the updates.

-If you don’t know who is maintaining and updating your website, first check with your web developer.
+If you don’t know who is maintaining and updating your website, first check with your web designer.

 Ask them, “Are you regularly updating my plugins and theme on my WordPress site for me?”